economer/piplyr/README.md

 ### skim
 This method provides a compact overview of the key characteristics of a dataframe.
-It can also be used after other data manipulation pierations such as select, sql_dplyr, filter, etc.
+It can also be used after data manipulation operations such as select, sql_dplyr, filter, etc.
 ```
 pi.skim()
 ```